 Coronary Artery Bypass Surgery: Your Medical Team

-CABG surgery is a complex operation that involves a great deal of technical expertise and precision.
+CABG surgery is a complex operation.
+It involves a great deal of technical expertise and precision.
 The medical professionals in the operating room during your surgery will be specially trained in performing the CABG procedure.
 Also, your medical team will probably have worked together as a team many times in the past.

 You might have a team that helps you decide whether to have bypass surgery.
 This team could be your cardiac surgeon and another cardiologist, called an interventional cardiologist, who does angioplasty procedures.
 They can help you understand your treatment options and help you make a decision.

-Though the exact composition will differ at particular hospitals, the medical team that performs a CABG surgery is roughly similar at all institutions:
+The exact team will differ at particular hospitals.
+But the medical team that performs a CABG surgery is roughly similar at all institutions.

 - Surgical team: Your cardiac surgeon or surgeons and a surgical assistant will perform your CABG procedure.

-- Anesthesiology team: Your anesthesiologist and a certified registered nurse anesthetist will give and monitor your anesthesia, medications, and vital signs during the surgery.
+- Anesthesiology team: Your anesthesiologist and a certified registered nurse anesthetist will give and monitor your anesthesia, medicines, and vital signs during the surgery.